mosip/documentation/docs/ABIS-APIs.md

     "failureReason" : 7
 }
 ```
-#### Behavior of IDENTIFY
+#### Behavior of Identify
- - IDENTIFY request MUST provide a 1:n comparison
+ - Identify request MUST provide a 1:N comparison
  - The input set for comparison can be provided by referenceID
  - The collection against which the input set has to be matched is specified by a set of referenceID's.
    If referenceId is provided, atleast one referenceID must be provided in the input.
 The provided referenceID's must be
    present in the reference database.
- - If IDENTIFY is against all the entries in ABIS, then gallery attribute MUST not be specified
+ - If Identify is against all the entries in ABIS, then gallery attribute MUST not be specified
  - maxResults specify how many results can be returned.
 By default this will be 10
- - IDENTIFY should give all candidates which match targetFIPR or a better score than the targetFIPR
+ - Identify should give all candidates which match targetFIPR or a better score than the targetFIPR
  - This request should not match against referenceID that is not in the reference database
- - If referenceID is not NULL, then, ABIS performs 1:n comparison against all the entries in ABIS using the referenceID
+ - If referenceID is not NULL, then, ABIS performs 1:N comparison against all the entries in ABIS using the referenceID
- - If referenceID is NULL and referenceURL is provided, then, ABIS performs 1:n comparison against all the entries in ABIS using the referenceURL
+ - If referenceID is NULL and referenceURL is provided, then, ABIS performs 1:N comparison against all the entries in ABIS using the referenceURL
  - If referenceID and reference URL both are NULL, then, ABIS throws an error (error code 5)

-### DELETE
+### Delete
 ```
 //Request
 {